If you're unable to find what you're looking for, please do not hesitate to phone us on 0117 900 9000 or email us.

 - What do ETFs, ETNs and ETCs invest in?

-There are over 1,500 ETFs, ETNs and ETCs available on Vantage, tracking shares and bonds, to commodities, currencies and agricultural produce.
+There are over 1,500 ETFs, ETNs and ETCs available with HL, tracking shares and bonds, to commodities, currencies and agricultural produce.
 You can see the range of ETPs available by using our search tool.

 - What is Smart Beta?

 Most indices follow the price of stocks or bonds and are constructed so that the biggest, most widely traded companies are the biggest holdings in the index.
 However some indices are available which take into account other factors, like dividend yield, company earnings or the volatility in the investment price.
 These are often called smart beta, factor indices or alternatively weighted indices.

 ETFs are normally set up as either income or accumulation.
 Income ETFs pay out dividends to holders as cash.
 Accumulation ETFs do not pay a dividend.
 The income is reinvested causing the price of the ETF to increase.